 I have a raised vegetable garden ( I am new to vegetable gardening) which was just built.
 It has compost and some topsoil in it.
 I am a bit lost on what to grow when.
 I love all vegetables and am simply hoping for some easy starting veggies!
-I hear beets and asparagus are easy to grow.
+Are beets and asparagus are easy to grow?
 I am in zone 7.
 I would like to plant as soon as possible and thank you for taking the time to respond!
-Jonathan.

-Answer: You might want to start with your cool season veggies at one end, allowing plenty of room for those warm season plants that need plenty of space, like tomatoes, squash or corn.
+Answer: Congrats on starting your very first raised vegetable garden!
+My first tip is that you might want to start with your cool-season veggies at one end, allowing plenty of room for those warm-season plants that need plenty of space, like tomatoes, squash or corn.
 Many of the plants will offer multiple yields as well, so make sure you leave enough room around the plants to get to each one.
 To take full advantage of the sun, run your rows north and south if at all possible.

 Many novice gardeners tend to over-plant.
 The plants start so little, after all.
 Make sure you read the planting instructions for each plant.
 Choose only a couple of tomato types and a couple of squash plants, as these will take a lot of space.
 Leave at least a foot of space between these and any lettuce or root vegetables.
 There are also plants that do well together and those that should not be planted together.
-We carry a helpful book on companion planting.
+In the gardening world, this is called companion planting.

 Have a great gardening year,